ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 ## Editing the Site
 1. Pull before adding anything using `git pull`
 2. Make edits
+3. Test your changes in the site with `jekyll serve` and navigating to the given address
 3. Confirm your changes locally and get them ready to push with `git add` and `git commit`
 4. Share your changes using `git push` (directly to the master branch)
 - Don’t make branches for now (we’ll use branches for making future iterations of the site)